zoot101/snapraid-daily-hooks/README.md

 ## Healthchecks Hook Test

-It is a good idea to test out the hook script on its own before using it with **snapraid-daily** directly.
+It is a good idea to test out the hook script on its own before using it with **SnapRAID-DAILY** directly.
 To do that, follow the below procedure.

 Create a sample email body file (body1.txt) that contains the following lines:

 * **Run-Sync: YES**
 * **Run-Scrub: YES**

-These are part of the intial greeting **snapraid-daily** prints out and are used as a basis to determine what the main script was called with.
+These are part of the intial greeting **SnapRAID-DAILY** prints out and are used as a basis to determine what the main script was called with.

 To simulate a default run, use the above file contents.
 To simulate a sync operation only or